boxfriend/AFMapper/README.md

 #### Supported Platforms
 This will likely only work in a desktop environment, does not appear to work on mobile (though you are welcome to try)

+#### Other Info
+I don't typically use Javascript so the code is probably not ideal, but it does exactly what I needed it to.
+The code has been made readable and commented in [PrettyCode](PrettyCode.js)